pagalvin/tsbook/chapter06_MiscTypes.md

 Mapping labels, such as "FORBIDDEN" to a number value "403" constitutes the main use case for enums.
 Used this way, they allow you to:
 - Once again, express yourself more clearly in code. *You* may be fully aware that an http 403 is a "forbidden" message but other, newer developers may not.
-- i had another ideas here...
+- i had another idea here...

 ### Enums As Objects, Or Not